agsh/onvif/README.md

 });
 ```

-In all of that cases you've got disconnected cameras because to manage them you need tuple username:password.
+In all of that cases you've got disconnected cameras because to manage them you need tuple `username:password`.
 So, as shown in the examples, you can assign these properties and call `connect` method to get full functionality.

 ### Discovery.probe(options, callback)